appcelerator-modules/hook-embedded-frameworks/README.md

 Apache 2.0

 ### Legal
-This module is Copyright (c) 2016 by Axway.
+This module is Copyright (c) 2016-present by Axway Appcelerator.
 All Rights Reserved.
 Usage of this module is subject to the Terms of Service agreement with Axway, Inc.

 ### Contributing
-Code contributions are greatly appreciated, please submit a new [Pull Request](https://github.com/appcelerator/APSKeychainWrapper/pull/new/master)!
+Code contributions are greatly appreciated, please submit a new [Pull Request](https://github.com/appcelerator-modules/hook-embedded-frameworks/pull/new/master)!